Pearson 2019 profit constrained by textbook slump

-LONDON, Feb 21 (Reuters) - British education group Pearson PSON.L reported 6% growth in operating profit to 581 million pounds ($748.7 million) for 2019, slightly below guidance lowered last month, as falling textbook sales in North America offset growth in the rest of the business.
+LONDON, Feb 21 (Reuters) - British education group Pearson PSON.L reported a 6% rise in operating profit to 581 million pounds ($748.7 million) for 2019, slightly below guidance lowered last month, as falling textbook sales in North America offset growth elsewhere.

+The company warned in January that its 2020 profit would be lower than market expectations as textbook sales continued to slide.
+It also at that time downgraded its 2019 forecast for operating profit to about 590 million pounds.

+Chief Executive John Fallon, who will retire this year, has over his seven year tenure sought to turn Pearson into a world leader in digital education, while at the same time sales of profitable college textbooks have fallen precipitously.

+But the digital transformation has been painful for investors, with the company's shares falling 35% in the last 12 months alone.

+It said it expected the 2019 trend in U.S. higher education courseware to continue this year, with heavy declines in print partially offset by modest growth in digital.

-It said on Friday it expected to deliver operating profit of between 410 million and 490 million pounds, after excluding the 25% stake in Penguin Random House it is selling to Bertelsmann.
+For 2020 it is forecasting operating profit of between 410 million and 490 million pounds, after excluding the contribution from its 25% stake in Penguin Random House, which it is selling to Bertelsmann.

 ($1 = 0.7760 pounds)